 Most Popular Fields of Study

-Atlanta Metropolitan College (AMC) serves a diverse student population, including high school graduates, transfer students, transient students, international students, and distance learners.
+The college serves a diverse student population, including high school graduates, transfer students, transient students, international students, and distance learners.
+Prospective students must:

-Fill out an application for admission (students may apply online at AMC’s website), along with a $20 non-refundable application fee
+1. Fill out an application for admission (students may apply online), along with a non-refundable application fee

-International students should contact the Admissions office for detailed instructions for applying to AMC, or check the school’s website for step-by-step procedures.
+International students should contact the Admissions office for detailed instructions for applying, or check the school’s website for step-by-step procedures.

 Financial Aid

-All students seeking financial assistance are required to fill out a Free Application for Federal Student Aid (FAFSA) by the following semester deadlines: Fall semester—June 1; Spring semester—October 15; and, Summer semester—March 1.
+All students seeking financial assistance are required to fill out a Free Application for Federal Student Aid (FAFSA).

 Student Financial Aid Details

-Atlanta Metropolitan College (AMC) is a commuter campus which serves degree-seeking students, as well as students seeking to earn certificates for entry into the workforce.
-AMC offers students several opportunities to engage in campus life, including over 10 clubs and organizations, a choir, a Student Commission group, and a student newspaper called Student Times.
+The commuter campus serves degree-seeking students, as well as students seeking to earn certificates for entry into the workforce.
+There are many opportunities available to engage in campus life, including over 10 clubs and organizations, a choir, a Student Commission group, and a student newspaper called Student Times.

 The campus also has a bookstore, a cafeteria which serves breakfast and lunch, disability services, academic advising, and a library which is open six days a week.
 The library has many resources for research including books, videos, periodicals, and electronic books.
 Students can also use a web-based virtual library as a research tool which provides over 100 databases, encyclopedias, thousands of journal titles, and government publications.